Greek

 This transliteration system does not convert the sigma at the end of a

 word (on purpose).
-The transform sigma.final
+The transform sigma.final does it.
+To prevent the

-conversion (an abbreviation, for example), write "s
+conversion (an abbreviation, for example), write "s.

 \defineshorthand{~}{\string~}